ipfs/ipfs-docs/docs/concepts/case-study-morpheus.md

 # Case study: Morpheus.Network

 ::: callout
 **"It's a simple, elegant use case.
-Everyone accessing a document has total assurance they are viewing the official version, so you don't need any additional verification."**
+Everyone accessing a document has complete assurance they are viewing the official version, so you don't need any additional verification."**

 _&mdash; Noam Eppel, COO and co-founder, Morpheus.Network_
 :::